It’s Australian Privacy Awareness week (May 13 to 20) and the theme is “From Principles to Practice”.

 Privacy impact assessments and privacy maturity assessments are recommended to assess your exposure and pre-empt privacy risk.
 Improving your response to a possible privacy breach is also important.
 Your leaders and managers should advocate privacy awareness to staff and privacy should be emphasised in induction training and KPIs.

 Privacy breach is a financial, reputational and business risk.
-WEIR Consulting can help with investigations into privacy breaches, awareness training or assessment.
+WEIR Consulting can help with a workplace investigation into privacy breaches, awareness training or assessment.
 Contact WEIR on (02) 8379 1298 or email email@example.com.